 Our first day biking started mid-day.
 It felt like we lost 5 pounds just in perspiration alone.
 Luckily this is Samoa and meals are enormous.
 The second day got better.
-Scenery was nice, the ride was flat, and we cruised into Manase before lunchtime for a 2-day stay.
+The scenery was nice, the ride was flat, and we cruised into Manase before lunchtime for a 2-day stay.
 Our third day biking was the real knee wrencher, literally.
 Yana’s knee was bothering her the second half of the day.
 It was 90 degrees and humid.
 Although Yana hates to admit it, no matter how little I work out, I seem to be cruising right by her.
 This might be why she got mad at me for no reason and we got into a fight.
 Maybe it was the heat.
 Maybe the knee.
 Just a few miles later, ice cream seemed to solve both our marital and her knee problems.
 We pushed on.
 A day off at Falealupo was a perfect rest from the longest biking day.
 We enjoyed Savaii’s best beach with our new Aussie honeymooner friends Tom and Mindy!

 By now we were in a groove and biking seemed easy.
 A scenic ride down the South Coast, rock arches, some of the best snorkeling we have ever done, massive blowholes and a relaxing waterfall to swim in closed out a perfect week on Savaii.
-Now that Yana’s knee is better and I make sure she has enough ice cream, we can both agree how much fun our week in Savaii was.
+Now that Yana’s knee is better and I make sure she has enough ice cream, we can both agree on how much fun our week in Savaii was.

 How to Get to Savaii

 There are two ferries between Upolu and Savaii.
-The Lady Samoa 3 is the larger ferry (smoother ride and quicker), and runs two to three times per day.
+The Lady Samoa 3 is the larger ferry (smoother ride and quicker) and runs two to three times per day.
 The Samoa Express runs less frequently Monday through Saturday.
-Times start from 6am departing Salelologa (Savaii) and 8 am departures from Mulafinua (Upolu), however the schedule changes each month.
+Times start from 6am departing Salelologa (Savaii) and 8 am departures from Mulafinua (Upolu), however, the schedule changes each month.
 The cost for the ferry is 12 Tala per person.
 The bike is an additional 10 Tala.
 Getting from Apia to Mulafinua is one hour by bus (4 Tala) or by taxi (60 Tala).
 Check out ferry schedules here.

 Where to Rent Bikes

-Outdoor Samoa is based next to the Airport Lodge, located 3km past Mulifanua Wharf.
+Outdoor Samoa is next to the Airport Lodge, located 3km past Mulifanua Wharf.
 Owned by a super friendly and energetic couple from New Zealand, Ross and Frances are very helpful in arranging tours and self-guided trips in Savaii and Upolu.
 The bikes are very good quality and relatively new.
 The cost for a mountain bike rental is 65 Tala per day or 280 Tala per week.
-Bike rentals come with a good sized handlebar bag for valuables, pump, spare tube, tool kit, lock, and helmet.
+Bike rentals come with a good-sized handlebar bag for valuables, pump, spare tube, tool kit, lock, and helmet.
 Rental of panniers, child bikes, kiddy seats, snorkel gear and kayaks (for tours or Manono Island trips) are available for extra costs.

 Trip Report: Biking in Savaii